-• Praise from adults and peers
+- Praise from adults and peers - Showing good work to other classes, teachers or Head Teacher. - Good work and achievements being displayed around the school. - Nominations for Pride of Barrington, Oracy Awards and Christian Values Awards

-- Showing good work to other classes, teachers or Head Teacher. - Good work and achievements being displayed around the school. - Nominations for Pride of Barrington and Christian Values Awards - Rewarding of Dojo house points.
-Dojo house points are collected from each class and celebrated during the Headteacher's Friday assembly. - Dojo house points can be used by the children to vote for class and whole school celebrations. - Once a child has been given a Dojo point it is not taken away
+• Rewarding of house points.
+House points are collected from each class and celebrated during the Headteacher's Friday assembly.
+They are collected by individual children for individual bronze, silver and gold star badges, and collectively for their house for the weekly house point trophy.